-I don’t usually post about my birthdays; there have been so many, but this one seemed different.
-I had a philosophical reflection on the significance of turning this age & what was in store for the future.
-So, I decided to share my “Birthday thoughts” on where I am in my life cycle.
+I don’t usually post about my birthdays; there have been so many (been there, done that), but this one seemed different.
+Having reflected philosophically on the significance of turning this age & what the future holds, I decided to share my “Birthday thoughts” on where I stand in my life cycle.

-Now, at 76 years young in February 2026, a septuagenarian Aquarian, I had a philosophical reflection about happily stepping into the soft, golden light of life’s final quarter game.
+Now, at 76 years young in February 2026, and a septuagenarian Aquarian, I am reflecting on happily stepping into the soft, golden light of life’s final quarter game.
 The period of time when the colors are deepest, and the shadows are most graceful.
 Metaphorically, I have been “maturing over the 75 years, and will now simply walk the orchard and enjoy the harvest”.

 The next journey is with a heart at peace and a spirit ready – a time for reflection, legacy, and pursuing what truly matters, with a loving spouse by my side, without the distractions of earlier years.
 I am truly grateful for experiencing every sunrise on my diverse journey, which brought me to where I am today.

-A new challenge recently, a diagnosis of an autoimmune disease, where my body is attacking its own skin.
-The prognosis, in addition to my PCa side effects, is currently impacting the quality of my retirement life.
+A recent diagnosis of an autoimmune disease, where my body is attacking its own skin, is challenging.
+The prognosis, in addition to my PCa side effects, is currently degrading the quality of my retirement life.
 There is no cure for an autoimmune disease, only symptom management through risk-associated medication regimes.
 It appears life has presented me with yet another challenge (why now?) to hurdle.

-I saw this image comment about being a senior teenager, or a Seenager, and thought it humorous, and appropriate for explaining retirement life for me today.
+This saying about being a senior teenager, or a Seenager, I thought was humorous, and appropriate for explaining retirement life for me today.

 The 7 golden rules for a peaceful life